pishoyg/coptic/README.md

    don't impact the output by comparing two packages generated with the dummy timestamp against one another, one with and one without the changes.** (1 hour)

+1. Group the derivations by dialect.

+1. Feedback: It’s better to use the standardized notation: ⲟⲛϧ= (equal sign), ⲟⲛϧ† (upper dager) instead of the fancy tilted equal sign and the (ⲉϥ).

 1. Flashcard synchronization seems to be working fine.
 However, running the generation script twice produces a different file, and reimporting